omec-project/upf/docs/INSTALL.md

     sudo update-grub
     ```
 * Update mode for devices: `dpdk`, `af_xdp` or `af_packet` in [`scripts/docker_setup.sh`](../scripts/docker_setup.sh), along with device details
-  - If planning to use DPDK, follow [these](dpdk-configuration.md) directions before moving to the next steps
+  - If planning to use DPDK, the [Installation: DPDK mode](#installation-dpdk-mode) section provides all the details

->`./scripts/docker_setup.sh` is a quick start guide to set up UPF for evaluation.

 ## Installation Simulation mode